chreden/trview/README.md

 Orbit               | Use orbit mode - this orbits a room or item Free                | Use free mode
-Axis                | Use axis mode - this is like free, but the controls map to X/Z/Y axis (rotation is ignored) Sensitivity         | How sensitive looking around is Movement Speed      | How fast the camera moves in free mode
+Axis                | Use axis mode - this is like free, but the controls map to X/Z/Y axis (rotation is ignored)

 ## Windows